Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 having higher ranked teams than lower ranked teams.
 The center (median) occurs at 34, and the spread (IQR) is 38, indicating that there is a moderate amount of variability in rankings.
-There is one outlier (a college with a rank higher than 112) with a rank of 120.
+There is one outlier (a college football team ranked higher than 112) with a rank of 120.

 We hypothesize that a statistically significant relationship exists between `victory_win_won` and `rank` because it is reasonable to asssume